 Know Before You Go

-Whether you're preparing for your upcoming expedition or simply want to learn more about Acadia National Park, these resources offer a deeper look at the wildlife, habitats and research that make this landscape so special.
+Prepare for your upcoming trip and learn more about Acadia National Park with these resources, which offer a deeper look at the wildlife, habitats and research that make this landscape so important to conservation research.
 Explore Acadia's coastal ecosystems, learn how climate change is affecting forests and shorelines and discover how scientists are working to protect biodiversity in a changing world.

 Why Is Acadia One of the Best Places in the World to Study Climate Change in Coastal Ecosystems?